Thiago099/graph-coloring-animator/README.md

 # graph-coloring-animator

-## this program only works in chromium based browser and was only tested in microsft edge
+## This program only works in chromium based browser and was only tested in microsft edge

 This program generates a automaitc animation from a graph coloring algorithim.